 The nose is for breathing, the mouth is for eating. -Proverb

 Wow, that’s a whole lot of crappy aversive effects you might think.
 And you’d be right.
-Luckily there are 5 easy principles to follow to optimize your breathing and gain all the positive effects that comes with it.
+Luckily there are five simple principles to follow to optimize your breathing and gain all the positive effects that come with it.

 1. Breathe through the nose

-If you feel like your nose is way to stuffy to close your mouth that’s most likely because you’ve been breathing through your mouth for so long that your nose has adapted.
+If you feel like your nose is way too stuffy to close your mouth that’s most likely because you’ve been breathing through your mouth for so long that your nose has adapted.

 2. Breathe with the diaphragm

-The air you breath in through your nose should go all the way down to your belly.
-Your breathing muscles consist of the diaphragm and muscles in the abdomen, chest, neck and shoulders.
+The air you breathe in through your nose should go all the way down to your belly.
+Your breathing muscles consist of the diaphragm and muscles in the abdomen, chest, neck, and shoulders.

 70-80% of the inhaling should be done by the diaphragm so that your breathing is nice and deep.
-This has a couple of advantages:
+That has a couple of advantages:

-- It helps your lungs with the gas exchange which is much more effective way down in the lungs.
+- It helps your lungs with the gas exchange which is much more efficient way down in the lungs.

-- The lymphatic system, which is important for our immune system, gets the help it needs to get rid of the waste products from the bowels.
+- The lymphatic system, which is essential for our immune system, gets the help it needs to get rid of the waste products from the bowels.